Jeffchen54/KMP-Kemono-Downloader/README.md

 These bugs were accounted for but not enough testing has been conducted

 None

+ ## Changelog 0.5.1:
+- Vastly improved code organization
+- Fixed possible bug where file download count not accurate if file was not downloaded entirely
+- Added unpacked download mode, each work will not be placed in their own folder and will instead be placed in a main folder
+- Now downloads Discord content in the correct order!!!!!
+- Fixed an uncommon bug where an exception could occur due to extracting files of same name by chance
+- Fixed issues where an undefined char in a filename results in an nonexistant directory being accessed.
+- Removed inconsistency where / is used instead of \\ in file paths
+- Removed shared resource leak between KMP instances
+- File extension exclusion
+- Contentless file switch

  ## Changelog 0.5
 - Significantly improved cases where multiple zip files unzip to the exact same destination, creates second directory instead of